For many decades, scientists have been studying the effect of thyroid hormones in promoting cancer proliferation.

 RT3 has pathological activity at another receptor where it has affinity.

 Instead, a receptor on the cell membrane is the problem.

 Instead of having activity in thyroid receptors in the nucleus of cells, T4 and Reverse T3 both bind to thyroid hormone receptors on the cell membrane (plasma membrane) and have “non-classical, non-genomic” activity there.

 The discovery of nongenomic T4 action

 “Nongenomic actions of thyroid hormone” were discovered long ago and were reviewed and described by Paul J. Davis and Faith B. Davis in a 1996 article by this title.
 The many actions included a powerful influence over the way our blood vessels contract or relax (vascular smooth muscle cells, VSMC).

 However, at that time in the late 1990s, they had not yet discovered where and how these actions occurred at a molecular level, they just knew that they occurred in various places outside the nucleus of cells, including the “plasma membrane.”

-Ten years later, in 2006, Faith B. Davis and colleagues (including Paul J. Davis, Aleck Hercbergs, and many others) published another article by the same title to announce that a cell wall receptor initiating nongenomic action was found at Integrin αvβ3.
+Ten years later, in 2006, Faith B. Davis and colleagues (including Paul J. Davis, Aleck Hercbergs, and many others) published another article by the same title to announce that a cell membrane receptor initiating nongenomic action was found at Integrin αvβ3.